jjvanzon/JJs-Reference-Architecture/Code Style.md

 #### 'Tabular Form' Less Preferred

-It should only rarely be used.
-This tabular form will often be undone by auto-formatting.
-It is non-standard, so it is better to get your eyes used to non-tabular form.
+Tabular form not preferred.
+This tabular form might be undone by auto-formatting.
+It may look nice, but maybe get your eyes used to non-tabular form instead.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>